mariadb-corporation/MaxScale/Documentation/Tutorials/Avrorouter-Tutorial.md

 For more information on the avrorouter options, read the [Avrorouter Documentation](../Routers/Avrorouter.md).

-# Preparing the data in the master server
+# Preparing the data in the primary server

-Before starting the MaxScale process, we need to make sure that the binary logs of the master server contain the DDL statements that define the table layouts.
+Before starting the MaxScale process, we need to make sure that the binary logs of the primary server contain the DDL statements that define the table layouts.
 What this means is that the `CREATE TABLE` statements need to be in the binary logs before the conversion process is started.